rbowen/modrewrite_and_friends/10_url_mapping.rst

 mod_rewrite
 -----------

-mod\_rewrite is perhaps the most powerful part of this process.
+mod_rewrite is perhaps the most powerful part of this process.
 That is, of course, why it features prominently in the name of this book.
-Indeed, mod\_rewrite spans several chapters of this book, and has a Part all its own, Part \ref{partrewrite}.
+Indeed, mod_rewrite spans several chapters of this book, and has an entire Part all its own, :ref:`part mod_rewrite`.

-For now, we'll just say that mod\_rewrite fills a variety of different roles in the URL mapping process.
+For now, we'll just say that mod_rewrite fills a variety of different roles in the URL mapping process.
 It can, among other things, modify a URL once it is received, in many different ways.